cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/button-icon.md

 title: Small buttons
 demo: '#examples/icon-button/small.vue'
 ---
-Icon buttons can have a smaller size using the `condensed` prop.
+Icon buttons can have a smaller size using the `size` prop with the `sm` value.
 ::

 ::doc-component-demo